-Packing school lunches for your kids is always a challenge.
-With these tips, you can offer some delicious and healthy alternative lunches to feed kids of all ages, from toddlers to teenagers.
+With these back to school lunch ideas, you can offer some delicious and healthy alternative lunches to feed kids of all ages, from toddlers to teenagers.

 If you are like most families, you are never ready for the morning school rush.
 Between brushing teeth and picking out clothes, there’s the shout, “Finish you breakfast!” and “Did you pack your homework?”

-Somewhere during this buzz, you also have to consider what to pack for those Back-To-School Lunches.
+Somewhere during this chaos, you also have to come up with creative back to school lunch ideas that insure your budding student eats a nutritious meal.
 And if you have more than one kid, that means more than one set of taste buds and peculiarities.
 Need help?

 School cafeteria lunches, in some areas, are getting healthier.
 But, for the most part, by packing your child’s lunch you are insuring your child has a healthy and well-balanced meal.
 This is not to say that kids don’t swap with other kids or throw things away.

 But, pretty soon they will get hungry.
 And if that sack lunch is their only source of nourishment (and they don’t have cash on them!), then you can be sure that the lunch will get eaten.

 So what are the choices?
 Some kids are easy.
 PBJ, everyday.
 Other kids are not.
 Most kids get bored having the same lunch everyday.
 So add some variety to the menu.
 Be adventurous.